GoldennDragonn/rke2-ansible/README.md

   4. Manually setting up Inventory:
    - 4.1.
 Navigate to /inventory folder and copy `yb_cluster` folder with your cluster name
    - 4.2  Set up users and password in /inventory/(your_cluster_name)/group_vars/all.yml
+   - 4.3  Set up the IP's of your servers in hosts.ini of your cluster folder.
 ## Steps to Deploy RKE2 Cluster

 ### Step 1: Installing ansible-utils collection